brewos-io/homeassistant/docs/hardware/Specification.md

 ## 10.1 Universal External Power Meter Interface

-**⚠️ KEY DESIGN: EXTERNAL MODULES - NO HIGH VOLTAGE THROUGH CONTROL PCB!**
+**⚠️ KEY DESIGN: NO HV MEASUREMENT CIRCUITRY ON PCB - EXTERNAL MODULES HANDLE METERING**

 The control PCB provides a universal interface for connecting external power metering modules.
 The external module handles its own high-voltage connections (mains L/N and CT clamp), while the control PCB provides only low-voltage communication and power.